 Ruderalis may have come from cultivated hemp that escaped cultivation to grow wild.
 Some researchers believe this to be true after assessing old photographic documentation of wild ruderalis growing near the Ukraine-Hungary border.
 The pictures show ruderalis plants with dominant central stems and little branching (apical dominance).
 These characteristics are typical of a spontaneous, uncontrolled escape of cultivated hemp.

-Unlike Sativa and Indica cannabis varieties, ruderalis has autoflowering abilities.
+Unlike sativa and indica cannabis varieties, ruderalis has autoflowering abilities.
 In other words, it does not depend on light conditions to produce flowers.
 Instead, the plant starts producing flowers and buds after maturing.
-Typically, ruderalis plants automatically flower at the age of 21-30 days.
-Typically, ruderalis plants may take as little as 70 days to produce ready-for-harvest seeds after germination.
-The plant has survived partly by adapting to colder climates in which cannabis varieties like Sativa may not survive.
+Typically, ruderalis plants flower automatically at the age of 21-30 days.
+Typically, ruderalis plants may take as little as 70 days to produce ready-for-harvest buds after germination.
+The plant has survived partly by adapting to colder climates in which cannabis varieties like sativa may not survive.
+2